Morvixent/IP-Framework/README.md

 ## Features

-**Get Your Connected WiFi's IP: Retrieve Both Your Public And Private IP Addresses, Along With Location Information, So You Can Easily Identify Your Device On The Network.**
+**Get Your Connected WiFi's IP: Retrieve Your Public And Private IP Addresses Along With Location Info To Identify Your Device On The Network.**

-**Check An IP Ping: Test The Connectivity And Response Time Of Any IP Address By Pinging It Directly From The Terminal.**
+**Check An IP Ping: Ping Any IP Address To Test Connectivity And Response Time.**

-**Research An IP: Perform Detailed Lookups On Any IP Address, Including Geolocation, City, Country, And More.**
+**Research An IP: Lookup IP Details, Including Geolocation, City, Country, And More.**

-**Port Scanner On IP: Scan A Range Of Ports On A Specific IP Address To Identify Which Ports Are Open And Accessible.**
+**Port Scanner On IP: Scan A Range Of Ports On An IP To Check Which Are Open.**

-**Do A WHOIS On An IP: Retrieve Domain And IP Registration Information Using WHOIS Lookups, Providing Insights Into The Ownership And Contact Details For Any IP.**
+**Do A WHOIS On An IP: Use WHOIS Lookups To Gather Domain And IP Registration Details.**

-**VPN/Proxy Detection On An IP: Detect If An IP Address Is Associated With A VPN, Proxy, Or Tor Exit Node, Useful For Identifying Suspicious Or Anonymized Activity.**
+**VPN/Proxy Detection On An IP: Detect If An IP Is Associated With A VPN, Proxy, Or Tor Exit Node.**

-**Rate Limit Test On An IP: Test How Many Requests An IP Address Can Handle Within A Given Time Frame, Helping You Determine Its Rate-Limiting Thresholds.**
+**Rate Limit Test On An IP: Test How Many Requests An IP Can Handle In A Given Time To Assess Rate Limits.**

 # Requirements

-**-pip install requests whois colorama**
+**pip install requests whois colorama**